 3. On the Edit Business Driver: name page, in the Department section, click the Select Value button and click the department(s) that you want this driver to be associated with.

-4. On the Ribbon click Save & Close.
+4. On the ribbon, click Save & Close.

 Creating New Portfolio Selection Views

 When you are choosing projects for your portfolio analysis, you have the ability to create a new view that will list different fields of information for each project.
-This is extremely important since it will help you identify which projects should be considered by your executive team in the analysis.
-If you do not create a new view, you will only have basic information available about each project in the summary view:
+This is extremely important since it will help you identify which projects should be considered in the analysis by your executive team.
+If you do not create a new view, you will only have basic information available about each project in the summary view:[AU: is next list of the basic information? clarify in text]

 Project Name